Teut2711/Scheduler/README.md

 # Scheduler

-An async schedular to schedule events through the use of a queue.
+Code to show design of a threadsafe queue